Sweet Potato Muffins – Whole Grain Goodness for Baby

 Do you like making muffins but HATE cleaning up?

-We use these Reusable Silicone Baking Cups for making our muffins.
+We use these Reusable Silicone Baking Cups (Amazon) for making our muffins.
 We’ve NEVER had them stick – they pop right out and the cups take two seconds to clean… better than scrubbing a muffin tin!

 Banana and apple bread pudding